 4. Offer an Alternative (When Appropriate)

-If you really want to help but you can’t do it, there’s always a way to mitigate the refusal.
-But only if it sounds natural and tolerable.
+Even if you don’t know how to do anything but want to, there’s always a way to offset the denial.
+But only if it feels natural and acceptable.

 Example: